top of page

 Actors ● Screenwriters ● Producers

-Want to connect with others in the film industry that you wouldn't normaly get to meet?
+• Want to connect with others in the film industry that you wouldn't normally get to meet?

 Take a giant leap as a filmmaker in one day!